TheCodingCompany/MastodonOAuthPHP/README.md

 ## What's in it?

-* App creation
+* App creation.
-* Full oAuth implementation to authorize your App by users
+* Full oAuth implementation to authorize your App by users.
 * Create and get authorization token, access token, client_id, client_secret and bearer token.
+* Authenticate users

 ## Not yet in it